-Working with the Student Success Center, MBA Concentration students will complete one elective course.
-This elective course must be on the 6000 level.
-Master of Business Administration with a Concentration in Sales and Consumer Research, M.B.A.
-Program Requirements To earn the Master of Business Administration degree with a Concentration in Sales and Consumer Research, a student must successfully complete 33 graduate credit hours.
+Working with the Office of Graduate Student Services, MBA Concentration students will complete one elective course.
+This elective course must be on the 6000 level. - If a student has taken MKTG 4818, they cannot take MKTG 5818. - If a student has taken MKTG 4868, they cannot take MKTG 5868. - If a student has taken MKTG 4810, they cannot take MKTG 5810.
+Master of Business Administration with a Concentration in Sales and Consumer Research, Program Requirements To earn the Master of Business Administration degree with a Concentration in Sales and Consumer Research, a student must successfully complete 33 graduate credit hours.
 Core Courses Required (18 hours):